 Within the seven categories of the scores, there were significantly more borderline

 and low IQs in the high F area (13/60) than in the low F area (2/58) (p<0.01).]

-The effect of fluorine on the level of intelligence in children.
+The impact of endemic fluorosis caused by the burning of coal on the development of intelligence in children.